wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The other two member databases are [ENA](https://www.ebi.ac.uk/ena/browser/home) (European Nucleotide Archive) and [DDBJ](https://www.ddbj.nig.ac.jp/index-e.html) (DNA Data Bank of Japan).
 The data submitted to either database is exchanged daily, so all databases contain essentially the same information.

-The **GenBank file format** is also a popular format to represent genes or genomes.
-[Here](https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html) you can find an example GenBank record with annotations.
-Important elements are the Locus, Definition (i.e., the name), and the Organism.
-Additionally, Features, such as genes and CDSs (coding sequences) are listed.

 ---

 ### RefSeq